oliverhaas/BerryBots/README.rst

 - DONE: Improve time stepping of movements so they approximate more closely continuous time physics rather than introducing unintuitive discretization errors (e.g. in collisions).
-Sensors, interaction with user code, etc. will still stay discretized as up to now.
-For non-relativistic kinematics (see below) the integration/time stepping is exact with Verlet integration, since we only have piecewise constant accelerations (except for collisions of course).
-Collisions are now calculated with analytical formulas, since we only have circles and lines this works well.
-WIP: However, if this has to be generalized to relativistic kinematics there are not really analytical solutions and it's probably better to change this to something like a bisection search or similar.
+Sensors, interaction with user code, etc. will still stay discretized as in original berrybots.
+For both non-relativistic and relativistic kinematics (see below) the integration/time stepping is exact to up to machine precision, since we only have piecewise constant accelerations (except for collisions and torpedos of course).
+I rewrote a little bit more stuff than necessary, but the plus side it's both more accurate and faster than the original berrybots calculations.
 - DONE: Include collision damage for both ship-wall and ship-ship collisions.
-WIP: Hopefully there is an easy way to make it switchable from the stage.
+It's switchable from stage (setWallCollDamage() and setShipShipCollDamage()).
+Wall collision damage is especially useful, since it limits maximum velocities of ships from a gameplay point of view and discourages colliding with walls, which both are abusable from my point of view in the original berrybots (especially combined with the wall collision physics as discussed above).
-- WIP: Maybe change movement physics from non-relativistic to relativistic.
-This should for one limit the maximum velocity, and maybe introduce interesting challenges for fast moving bots, mainly in very large stages.
-If the "speed of light" is chosen large enough, the normal stages wouldn't be affected.
-Here I would probably need different time stepping algorithms (e.g. Runge-Kutta instead of Verlet),
+- DONE: Both non-relativistic to relativistic kinematics are available.
+Relativistic kinematics should for one limit the maximum velocity in a natural/real-life-physical way, and maybe introduce interesting challenges for advanced bots.
+Both the "speed of light" of the game and the laser speed were set to 30 in this fork, but in principle they can be chosen independently.
+- MAYBE: Change the weapon and energy system.
+I'm thinking about maybe adding another weapon (ion gun, bevaviour somewhere in-between torpedos and lasers) and have "shields" and "hull" instead of just energy.
+And maybe have so ressource system for weapon firing, e.g. firing a laser costs 3 ressource and ion gun costs 5, and ressource only replenishes 1 each tick.
+I'll have to see if it really improves the game or not...
+But as of now I think the damage and weapon part of the game needs a little bit more depth.